 This route climbs four pitches on the unassuming steep upper-wall of Flattop's southeast face.
-It makes for a good winter climb, especially in poor or cold weather due to it's generally wind-sheltered and sunny aspect.
+It makes for a good mid-late winter climb, especially in poor or cold weather due to it's generally wind-sheltered and sunny aspect.

 To reach the climbing, gain 1,000' or so via easy snow and some moderate rock from the lake until you're high in a narrow couloir.
 The couloir continues up and right whereas this line breaks left onto a steep wall below a large, obvious chockstone to gain the prominent chimney system slicing the center of the face.

 Pitch 1: Climb past the chockstone on the left, then trend up through snowy ledges interspersed with harder moves toward the arete.
 Surmount the arete with great exposure, using face holds to pull onto an angled ledge (35m, M5).

 Pitch 2: Rocky-Mountain ice pitch.
 Climb straight up from the belay toward a large corner system swinging into a smattering of steep frozen turf and ice.
 Pull over a steep chockstone and continue up a snowy chimney (30m, M4).

 Pitch 3: Continue straight up the sustained right-facing corner and chimney system, pulling two steep sections with good gear (30m, M5/6).